Yomiko12/ReggieBot/README.md

 Major rewrite and performance improvements
 ___

-## UPCOMING 1.03 CHANGES (Not in order)
+## UPCOMING Update 4 CHANGES
 1. set up notification system for servers to notify of updates, downtime, set  default notification chat, etc
 2. randomised responses will not respond to the same question twice so that responses are more realistic
-3. improved event setter
+3. improved event setter (maybe)
-4. Bot is not asynchronous
+4. async support
-7. self updating README
+5. self updating README
+6. server owners can remove commands they dont want members to have access to
+7. add more games that Reggie can play, or replace playing screen with a normal status
+8. mute and deafen commands toggle mute or deafen status
+___

+## UPCOMING Update 5 CHANGES
+1. MINIGAMES!
+___

 ## COMMANDS
 ### Bot prefix is "r " or "R "
-___

 ## GENERAL COMMANDS
 ### commands that have no real effect on anything, just general chat commands and fun stuff
 ___